RedisLabs/redislabs-docs/content/rc/databases/create-database/create-pro-database-new.md

 {{<image filename="images/rc/subscription-new-flexible-tabs-setup.png" width="75%" alt="The Setup tab of the new Pro Database process." >}}{{< /image >}}

-The three sections to this tab:
+There are three sections on this tab:

 - [General settings](#general-settings) include the cloud provider details, the subscription name, and specific configuration options.
 - [Version](#version) lets you choose the Redis version of your databases.